Inside: 4 steps to effectively handle your toddler’s tantrums in the moment and teach them lifelong emotion-regulation skills.

-Your child replies with a wail of frustration, but the flailing stops with your acknowledgment:
+Your child replies with a wail of frustration, but the flailing stops with your acknowledgment and your calm breathing:

 “That sounds like a mad sound!
-It is not safe to run here, and I will keep you safe.
-You can choose if you want comfort, space, or silliness™.”
+Running here is unsafe, and I will keep you safe.
+You can choose if you want comfort, space, or silliness.”

 Your child says — “I feel mad!
 I want to be silly!”

 “Okay, silly faces while we get in the car seat.
 Let’s go!”